 Whitefish is appropriately named for the whitefish that the Indians fished from the lake many years ago.
 In the mid to late 1800s a few settlers came to what is now Whitefish, but the town was not officially established until the early 1900s when the Great Northern Railway decided to build through the area.
 Trains still pass through the town today, and train tracks on Whitefish Lake’s west side serve as a trail to the shoreline for anglers.
 The Whitefish Railway Depot, built in 1927, is one of the busiest Amtrak stops in the Northwest.
 It is listed on the National Register of Historic Buildings.

 The town’s laid back atmosphere makes this tight-knit community a happy and warm place to visit.
 Every winter the hearty residents band together to welcome visitors with celebrations like the Whitefish Winter Carnival, complete with a home-town parade, penguin plunge, yetis, vikings, snow sculptures, and non-stop parties.
 Horses and skiers unite in the Ski Joring races that illustrate the cross-over of the Old West with modern-day adventures.
-And the winter fun doesn’t end in town – Whitefish Mountain Ski Resort was just rated #9 by Ski Magazine of their best ski resorts for 2016!
+And the winter fun doesn’t end in town – Whitefish Mountain Ski Resort was just rated #3 by Ski Magazine (in all of North America!) of their best ski resorts for 2019!
 From December to March, the mountain is a winter wonderland with an average snowfall of 335″.
 With 3000 skiable acres, Whitefish Mountain is the 14th largest ski area in the United States.
 The mountain has a mid-range vertical of 2,353 feet, making it great for skiers of all abilities.
 And, with more than 100 trails, there’s plenty of room for everyone, so the lifts are fast and the lines are short to non-existent.

 Whitefish Mountain is also gorgeous in the summer!
-Ranked #1 among Whitefish attractions on Trip Advisor, Scenic Lift Rides are a must do in the summer.
+Ranked #1 among Whitefish attractions on Trip Advisor, Scenic Lift Rides are a must-do in the summer.
 Choose from an enclosed gondola or open chairlift, then sit back and enjoy the mountain scenery as well as views of Whitefish Lake, the Flathead Valley and Glacier National Park on the ride to the summit.
 Once at the summit, enjoy 360-degree views before returning down the mountain or spend some time up top.
 One of our favorite things to do is to take the chairlift to the summit, then hike the 6.5 miles back down the trail right to Snow Bear.
 Ziplines, “Walk in the Treetops” high-line treetop walk, the alpine slide and other attractions also delight visitors in the summer.

 Whitefish Lake is enjoyed year-round by tourists and property owners alike.
 Surrounded by the Rocky Mountains and created by a melted glacier, Whitefish Lake spans 3,315 acres and is seven miles long.
 During the warm summer months, boating, swimming, fishing and hiking entice visitors to the lake and its surrounding areas.
 On the north and west sides of the lake where the shoreline is less developed, anglers can fish for several kinds of lake trout, northern pike and more.
 Public use areas for anglers and swimmers include Les Mason Park, City Beach and Whitefish Lake State Park, a 10-acre park with a campground.
 Golfers can enjoy the Whitefish Golf Course, a public course that boasts being the only 36-hole complex in the state!